240 Lincoln Street

-Setbacks vary depending on the zone you are located in.
+Setback Distances Setbacks vary depending on the zone you are located in.
 Generally the setbacks are measured from the farthest point of the curb from the structure and the property lines.
-Call to find out what your zone requires.
-Detached buildings are buildings that are at least ten feet from the main structure and the setbacks depend on the size of the detached building.
-Detached buildings less than 100 square feet. in size can be placed within 2 feet of the side and rear property lines, detached structures 200 square feet and over must be at least 5 feet from the side and rear property lines
+Call to find out what your zone requires or review the zoning map below and the specific zoning code in City Code Book, Title 4.

 How much will a building permit cost me?

-The permit is based on the value of the structure or the project.
+The permit costs are based on the value of the structure or the project.
 If it is a new structure, it is determined by the square footage being built and if it is a remodel, it is based on the actual cost of the remodel.
 Using a chart showing structure values, the actual permit cost is a portion of that value.
 Call for exact numbers.

 Are permits expensive?

 How long does it take to get a permit?

 If you have all of the information we need, it can take minutes.
 You will need drawings of what you are proposing to build, sizes, where it sits on the property in relation to the property lines, and information on what kind or type of construction you are proposing such as wood, masonry, or steel and perhaps the actual costs you are expecting.

 Can I do the work myself on my project?

 This should be done by asking the contractor for references and then calling to see if the references were happy with the work they performed.
 The City of Lander also requires licenses for contractors so we can better protect your choice and assure they are bonded or insured.
 A call to the City can tell you if the contractor is licensed and qualified.
 We can’t recommend contractors but we can tell you who is licensed and qualified.